What is Nissan's ProPilot Assist?

 The current ProPILOT Assist is not a fully autonomous system but a Level 2 Driver Assistance system as defined by the industry standard definitions created by the Society of Automotive Engineering (S.A.E.).
 It's designed to assist drivers, not replace them.

-In fact, if ProPILOT Assist detects that a driver has removed their hands from the wheel it will go through a series of alerts to get the drivers' hands back in place.
-It can even bring the vehicle to a stop if it is not being used as it is intended.
+In fact, if ProPILOT Assist detects that a driver has removed their hands from the wheel it will go through a series of alerts to get the drivers’ hands back in place.
+With this latest driver assist technology, it can even bring the vehicle to a stop if it is not being used as it is intended.

-Today's ProPILOT Assist system is the product of years of research and development that continues to progress as we transition from driver assistance to fully autonomous systems.
+Today's ProPILOT Assist system is the product of years of research and development that continues to progress as we transition towards advanced driver assistance systems, incorporating fully autonomous technology.
 Nissan is working to accelerate that transition by using NASA technology designed for interplanetary robotic travel to develop a trusted infrastructure for autonomous vehicles that will allow them to learn and share information in real time.

-The 2018 Rogue was the first U.S. vehicle equipped with available ProPILOT Assist but not the first Nissan model to offer the technology.
+The 2018 Rogue was the first U.S. vehicle equipped with available ProPILOT Assist but not the first Nissan model to offer this driver assistance system.
 That honor goes to the Nissan Serena, a five-door mini-van Japanese model that debuted globally in Japan in 2016.

 Once the driver of a ProPILOT Assist-equipped vehicle enables the system with the steering-wheel-mounted button they will then set the desired speed and distance they want to follow the car in front of them.

-While engaged and when lane markers are detected, the ProPILOT Assist steering wheel and lane line icons on the dash turn from grey to green and Steering Assist will provide small steering inputs to help the driver center the vehicle in the lane.
+While engaged and when lane markers are detected, the ProPILOT Assist steering wheel and lane line icons on the dash turn from grey to green and Steering Assist will provide small steering inputs, including a lane departure alert, to help the driver and vehicle maintain lane centering.

-The driver can disengage the system at any time and if the system does not detect a hand on the wheel, it will provide a series of visual and audible alerts.
+The driver can disengage the system at any time and if the system does not detect a hand on the wheel, our lane keep assist technology will provide a series of visual and audible alerts.
 If the driver still does not place their hands on the wheel the system will pulse the brakes to get their attention.
 Finally, if both of these warnings are ignored the vehicle will gently apply the brakes, slow down within its lane, turn on the hazard lights and come to a complete stop.